 Chicago Heights is a medium-sized city located in the state of Illinois.
 With a population of 29,901 people and eight constituent neighborhoods, Chicago Heights is the 65th largest community in Illinois.

-The percentage of adults in Chicago Heights with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.16% of adults in Chicago Heights have a bachelor's degree or advanced degree.
+The citizens of Chicago Heights are slightly less educated than the national average of 21.84% for the average city or town: 16.16% of adults in Chicago Heights have a bachelor's degree or advanced degree

 The per capita income in Chicago Heights in 2010 was $19,928, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $79,712 for a family of four.
 However, Chicago Heights contains both very wealthy and poor people as well.